omega8cc/boa/docs/AEGIR2BOA.md

 - **The upstart-era and apache 2.2 Ubuntu/Debian populations are
-  feature-detected but undrilled.** The Ubuntu axis itself is drilled (2026-08-13: jammy source, MySQL 8.0, deb-installed include layout, full adoption + reverts — record: boa-testing tier3/results/A2B-UBUNTU-2026-08-13.md), and the tools are OS-agnostic by construction (same-day audit: no distro gate anywhere).
+  feature-detected but undrilled.** The Ubuntu axis itself is drilled (2026-08-13: jammy source, MySQL 8.0, deb-installed include layout, full adoption + reverts), and the tools are OS-agnostic by construction (same-day audit: no distro gate anywhere).
 What no cloud image exists to drill is the oldest era: upstart init (Ubuntu 12.04/14.04) and apache 2.2 (Debian 7 /